 By registering on the website of the controller, the IP address assigned by the Internet service provider (ISP) of the affected person, the date and time of registration are also stored.
-The storage of this data takes place against the background that only so the misuse of our services can be prevented, and these data in case of need make it possible to clarify committed offenses.
-In this respect, the storage of this data is required to secure the controller.
-A disclosure of these data to third parties is not, unless there is a legal obligation to pass on or the disclosure of law enforcement serves.
+The storage of this data takes place in the background only so that the misuse of our services can be prevented, and, if necessary, this data makes it possible to clarify committed offenses.
+In this respect, the storage of this data is necessary for the protection of the controller.
+As a matter of principle, this data is not passed on to third parties unless there is a legal obligation to pass it on or the passing on serves the purpose of criminal prosecution.

 The controller shall, at any time upon request, provide information to each affected person as to which personal data about the data subject is stored.
 Furthermore, the data controller corrects or deletes personal data at the request or reference of the affected person, insofar as this does not conflict with any statutory storage requirements.
 A data protection officer named by name in this data protection statement and the entire body of the data controller's employees are available as contact persons for the affected person in this context.